JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 [//]: # (title: Setting up and Running Additional Build Agents)
 [//]: # (auxiliary-id: Setting up and Running Additional Build Agents)

 >This page is about starting up and running [self-hosted build agents](teamcity-cloud-subscription-and-licensing.md#cloud-self-hosted-agents).
-[JetBrains-hosted build agents](teamcity-cloud-subscription-and-licensing.md#cloud-jb-hosted-agents) are automatically maintained by TeamCity Cloud and require no user actions.
+[JetBrains-hosted build agents](teamcity-cloud-subscription-and-licensing.md#cloud-jb-hosted-agents) are maintained by the TeamCity Cloud team and require no actions from users.
 >
 {type="note" product="tcc"}

 Before you can start customizing projects and creating build configurations, you need to configure [build agents](build-agent.md).
 Review the [agent-server communication](#Agent-Server+Data+Transfers) and [Prerequisites](#Prerequisites) sections before proceeding with agent installation.
 Make sure to also read our [security notes](security-notes.md#Build+Agents) on maintaining build agents.
+{product="tc"}

+Before you can start customizing projects and creating build configurations, you need to add and configure [build agents](build-agent.md).
+Review the [agent-server communication](#Agent-Server+Data+Transfers) and [Prerequisites](#Prerequisites) sections before proceeding with agent installation.
+Make sure to also read our [security notes](security-notes.md#Build+Agents) on maintaining build agents and [licensing policy](teamcity-cloud-subscription-and-licensing.md) on adding new agents.
+{product="tcc"}

 <tip product="tc">